 If the leave is due to the employee's own serious health condition, a statement that the employee is unable to perform his or her job functions.
 The employer may require that the eligible employee obtain subsequent recertification on a reasonable basis as requested by the Board.

 The Board, at its own expense, may obtain the opinion of a second health care provider of the Board's choice, if it should choose to do so.
 If a conflict exists between the opinion in the certification and the second opinion, the Board may, at its own expense, obtain a third opinion from a health care provider upon which the Board and the employee jointly agree.
 Such a third opinion as to the necessity for the leave is binding on both the Board and the employee.
-Upon an employee's return after leave for his/her own serious health condition, the Board may require the employee to obtain certification from a health care provider that the employee is able to resume work.
-The Board may require an employee on FMLA leave to report periodically to the (School Leader or other job title) on the employee's status and intent to return to work.
+Upon an employee's return after leave for their own serious health condition, the Board may require the employee to obtain certification from a health care provider that the employee is able to resume work.
+The Board may require an employee on FMLA leave to report periodically to the Executive Director on the employee's status and intent to return to work.

 SECTION 3.8.
 Special Provisions